Best Budget Graphics Cards in 2025: GPUs Worth the Money

 Best Budget GPU Under $200

 If you have a keen eye, you've probably realized the GTX 3050 is an old graphics card at this point, being part of the last-generation 3000-series cards.
-However, Nvidia hasn't really launched a follow-up yet, and we're two years into the Ada Lovelace generation, so who knows when we're getting a new cheap card from Team Green?
+However, Nvidia hasn't really launched a follow-up yet, and we're three years into the Ada Lovelace generation, so who knows when we're getting a new cheap card from Team Green?
 Luckily, the RTX 3050 is still a great value, easily delivering solid 1080p gaming performance in almost anything you can throw at it.

 Unlike some of the other cards on this list, you will probably have to compromise on quality settings on some games, especially harder-to-run ones like Cyberpunk 2077 or Horizon: Forbidden West.
 At the time of writing, this EVGA RTX 3050 is only $179 on Amazon, making it the most affordable way to get into PC gaming right now, short of digging through Craigslist for a used card.

 Plus, because it is using Nvidia's third-generation Tensor cores, the RTX 3050 still has access to DLSS 2.0, which stretches the value a bit, and makes up for a bit of the lost performance in games that support it.
-That being said, this isn't a card I'd recommend enabling ray tracing on, even if it has the 'RTX' in its name.
+That being said, this isn't a card I'd recommend enabling ray tracing on, even if it has the RTX in its name.
 It'll run, but it won't be a good experience.

 Instead, this GPU is best in traditional gaming workloads, and is perfect for esports or indie games.